Skip to content

 Field Trips

-Before the tour, test your students' knowledge by taking the Landfill Pre-Quiz, appropriate for grades 3 through 8.
+Before the tour, consider testing your students' knowledge by taking the Landfill Pre-Quiz, appropriate for grades 3 through 8.
 (Click here for the Answer Sheet.)

 Transfer Station Tour